ashutoshsingh129/stripe_connect_multi_acct/README.md

 For support and questions:

 - Create an issue on GitHub
 - Check the troubleshooting section
--   Review the API documentation
+- Review the API documentation (see `API.md`)

 ## 🔄 Updates